 Justice was pronouncing sentience.

 On the outskirts of the encampment the azure blue water lay still, responding only to the subtlest of breezes.
 The distant voices of the vagrants could be heard chanting a dirge.
 Their irrational dream demands gradually became more machine-like.
 They sounded like video game pirates about to raid a vessel.
 The vagrants peeked out from under the dials and tried to grab a look at Jesus who was placating His onlookers with proper axioms.
-By their fruits you knew that the regenerated results of language polarity technologies spawned mythical catchphrases instituted by none other than Belladonna who herself was also a myth and an instigator and creator of myths far greater than yourself.
+By their fruits you knew that the regenerated results of language polarity technologies spawned mythical catchphrases instituted by none other than Belladonna herself, who was also a myth and an instigator and creator of myths far greater than our own.

-Edward of Equipole was a decent chap but not always a good boy.
+Seymour of Equipole was a decent chap but not always a good boy.
 When he was about forty-five, he escaped punishment and found asylum.
 When I said asylum, I meant that according to the historical records the place he lived in was a boarding house for sociopaths.

 Saw-toothed rainbows slid up against the dirty mouths of bloodthirsty blanket terms.
 In the warm tent of incantation, the conformists tended to flatten as they became audibly civilised by the revolutionary principles.
 The body’s general qualitative concept as a “branch” or ebb-and-flow kept it to ecstasy from half past five in the afternoon or thereabouts onward.
 The image of bodily force was projected as the power to compel bodies to submit to an abstract image of bodily force.